Azeez Oseni

-Azeez Oseni (born 16 October 2002) is a Nigerian professional footballer who plays as a attacking midfielder for FC Spartak Trnava.
+Azeez Oseni (born 16 October 2002) is a Nigerian professional footballer who plays as a midfielder for Jordanian Pro League club Al-Ramtha.

 Club career

-FC Spartak Trnava
+Spartak Trnava

-Oseni signed his first professional contract with FC Spartak Trnava in May 2022, coming from Nigerian club 36 Lion FC.
-Both sides agreed on one-year loan with option to buy.
+Oseni signed his first professional contract with FC Spartak Trnava in May 2022, joining from Nigerian club 36 Lion FC.
+Both sides agreed on a one-year loan with an option to buy him.

 Oseni made his professional Fortuna Liga debut for Spartak Trnava against MFK Skalica on 27 August 2022.
 He came in the 77th minute of the match.